aqib-ilyas/CodingInterviewProblems-DataStructures-and-Algorithms/README.md

 # CodingInterviewProblems-DataStructures-and-Algorithms
-This repository includes common coding problems used in interviews
+This repository contain common coding problems used in interviews